baudisgroup/segment-liftover/README.md

   -t, --test_mode INTEGER         Only process a limited number of files.
   -f, --file_indexing             Only generate the index file.
   -x, --index_file FILENAME       Specify an index file containing file paths.
-  -r, --remap_file FILENAME       Specify an remapping list file.
+  -m, --mapping_file FILENAME     Specify a pre-defined file of position
+                                  mappings.
-  --step_size INTEGER             The step size of remapping (in bases,
+  --step_size INTEGER             The step size of approximate conversion (in
-                                  default:400).
+                                  bases, default:400).
-  --range INTEGER                 The range of remapping search (in kilo
+  --range INTEGER                 The searching range of approximate conversion
-                                  bases, default:10).
+                                  (in kilo bases, default:10).
-  --no_remapping                  No remapping, only original liftover.
+  --no_approximate_conversion     Do not perform approximate conversion.
   --new_segment_header TEXT...
 Specify 4 new column names for new segment
                                   files.
   --new_probe_header TEXT...
 Specify 3 new column names for new probe